kwirk/eventgallery/admin/doc/readme.md

 ## 2.6.2

 	- New Features
-		- ajax list: thumbs are configurable
+		- ajax list: thumb size is configurable
-		- configuration to show/hide exif
+		- configuration to show/hide exif information in descriptions

 	- Bug fixes